Reproductive System Interacts With Other Systems

 Endocrine System

 The endocrine system is arguably the most closely linked to the reproductive system.
 This system consists of glands that produce and secrete hormones, regulating various bodily functions.
-The hypothalamus and pituitary gland in the brain play a central role in controlling reproductive hormones.
+But the hypothalamus and pituitary gland in the brain play a central role in controlling reproductive hormones.
 The hypothalamus releases gonadotropin-releasing hormone (GnRH), which stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Nervous System